-Two key functions in our proposed training scheme are the ``center" function and the ``cut" function, which we detail below: \begin{itemize} \item \textit{Center}.
+Two key functions in our proposed training scheme are the ``center" and the ``cut" function, which we detail below: \begin{itemize} \item \textit{Center}.
 The ``center" function calculates the center of the convex set $\mathcal T^t$.
-There are a couple of notions of centers, such as center of gravity (CG), center of maximum volume ellipsoid (MVE), Chebyshev's center, and analytic center (\cite{boyd2004convex}).
-Among these, the analytic center is the easiest to compute and is empirically known to be effective (\cite{GOFFIN19971}, \cite{10.1287/mnsc.1070.0774}).
-This is the notion of center that we will adopt to compute the query point in our algorithm.
+There are a couple of notions of centers, such as center of gravity (CG), center of maximum volume ellipsoid (MVE), Chebyshev's center, and analytic center \cite{boyd2004convex}.
+Among these, the analytic center is the easiest to compute and is empirically known to be effective \citep{GOFFIN19971, 10.1287/mnsc.1070.0774}.
+This is the notion of center that we implement.
 See Appendix \ref{impl_sec} for details.

-\item \textit{Cut.} The ``cut" function determines the cutting planes we get from a specific training data $(x_{n_t},y_{n_t}).$ For two-layer model, ``cut" function would return the constraint set $\{y_{n_t}(\sum_i D_{in_t}x_{n_t}^T(u_i-u_i'))\geq 1, (2D_{in_t}-1)x_{n_t}^Tu_i\geq 0,(2D_{in_t}-1)x_{n_t}^Tu_i'\geq 0\}$.
-For deeper NNs, ``cut" function would return constraints listed in Problem (\ref{general_prob}). \end{itemize} Compared to gradient-based NN training scheme, we take a cutting-plane cut for each data point encountered while gradient-based method employs a gradient descent step corresponding to the data query.
-Moreover, our training scheme is guaranteed to correctly classify all data points we have ever encountered, while gradient-based method has no such guarantees.
+\item \textit{Cut.} The ``cut" function determines the cutting planes we get from a specific training data $(x_{n_t},y_{n_t}).$ For two-layer model, the ``cut" function would return the constraint set $\{y_{n_t}(\sum_i D_{in_t}x_{n_t}^T(u_i-u_i'))\geq 1, (2D_{in_t}-1)x_{n_t}^Tu_i\geq 0,(2D_{in_t}-1)x_{n_t}^Tu_i'\geq 0\}$.
+For deeper NNs, the ``cut" function would return constraints listed in Problem (\ref{general_prob}). \end{itemize} Unlike gradient-based neural network training, which takes a gradient descent step for each queried data point, our method applies a cutting-plane cut for every data point encountered.
+Furthermore, our training scheme guarantees correct classification for all previously encountered data points, a property not ensured by gradient-based methods